mariehhansen/java-api-jpa-hibernate-part2/README.md

-# Java API with JPA and Hibernate
+# Java API with JPA and Hibernate - Part 2

 ## Learning Objectives
 - Implement foreign keys and other relationships in tables